Bioidentical Hormones and Bioidentical Hormone Replacement Therapy

 How Bioidentical Hormones are Made:

 Bioidentical hormones are sometimes prepared in large quantities, though as opposed to synthetics they are always made from natural ingredients.
 There are also “custom-compounded” bioidentical hormones that are created specifically for the person who is to be treated, with a specific mix designed to address their needs.
 Some people make the mistake of thinking that all bioidentical hormones must be uniquely custom-mixed and compounded.
-However, custom compounding is only necessary when there is a need for natural hormone replacement in combinations, doses, or means of entry (such as lozenges) that are not currently available in usual preparations.
+However, custom compounding is only necessary when there is a need for bioidentical hormone therapy in combinations, doses, or means of entry (such as lozenges) that are not currently available in usual preparations.
 Much of the negative press about BHRT stems from problems related to custom compounding, since a less experienced compounder can get the formula wrong.

-The Most Common Bioidentical hormones:
+The Most Common Bioidentical Hormones: